mariskoch/Coursera_Bootstrap4/README.md

 ### lite-server

 This project uses Node.js.
-To start the development server, execute: `npm start`.
+To start the lite-server for development, execute: `npm start`.
 This runs the start script specified in
 `package.json`.
 The start script starts the lite-server.